Medical Equipment Removal Options

 What is the best way to remove used medical imaging or radiation therapy equipment?

 The best removal option depends on your equipment’s value, your timeline, and your facility’s goals.
-Selling the equipment provides an immediate financial return if it still has value.
+Selling the equipment provides immediate financial return if it still has value.
 If resale is not possible, options like consignment, trade-in, or parting out may help recover some value.
 For systems with no remaining value, professional removal and disposal may be the safest and most practical route.

 Can I sell my used medical equipment even if it is older?